UCB-MIDS/w241/week_12/yoga_extreme_values_bounds.md

 # More Yoga!

-In *Field Experiments* Green and Gerber make the claim that estimating with inverse probability weights might be able to recover causal estimates, even in the presence of missingnes that is **not** independent of treatment assignment.
+In *Field Experiments* Green and Gerber make the claim that estimating with inverse probability weights might be able to recover causal estimates, even in the presence of missingness that is **not** independent of treatment assignment.

 Let us level with you for a moment: